goncalvesalex/gambit/README.md

 # gambit
-Chess game in C with Lua bindings
+chess game in C with Lua bindings